Reuben Brigety

-Reuben E. Brigety II (born September 7, 1973) is an American diplomat and academic who served as the United States ambassador to South Africa.
+Reuben Earl Brigety II (born September 7, 1973) is an American diplomat and academic who served as the United States ambassador to South Africa.
 He was the vice-chancellor and president of the University of the South, in Sewanee, Tennessee, from 2020 to 2021.
 Previously, Brigety served as dean of the Elliott School of International Affairs at George Washington University.
 Prior to that, Brigety served as United States ambassador to the African Union, as a deputy assistant secretary of state, and as permanent representative to the United Nations Economic Commission for Africa.

 Early life and education

 Brigety speaking at the Washington Foreign Press Center, 2010.

 A native of Jacksonville, Florida, Brigety is the son of Reuben Brigety, a physician, and Barbara Brigety, an educator and school administrator.
 He graduated from Sandalwood High School as the salutatorian.
 He applied to the United States Naval Academy and was appointed there as part of the Class of 1995.
 During his senior year at the academy, he served as one of three Midshipman Brigade Commanders.
 He earned a Bachelor of Science in political science and graduated as a Distinguished Naval Graduate.

 After graduation, he served in The Pentagon.
 Through the Thomas G. Pownall Scholarship awarded to him by the Naval Academy Alumni Association, he spent three years at the University of Cambridge where he obtained a Master of Philosophy in international relations.
 Brigety then served as an active duty U.S. naval officer and entered training to be a submarine officer.
 He returned to study at Cambridge and earned Doctor of Philosophy in international relations.